mstable/MIPs/MIPS/mip-4.md

 New function: `collectInterest`
-Collects the lending market interest and sends to the SavingsManager to be streamed over the course of a week
+Collects the lending market interest and sends to the SavingsManager to be streamed over the course of a day

 **SavingsManager.sol (UPGRADE)**

 New function: `streamInterest`
-Deposits the lending market yield and streams over the course of a week.
+Deposits the lending market yield and streams over the course of a day, bundling with existing stream.

 ### Configurable Values (Via MCCP)